ISG-Siegen/releasing-research-code/templates/README.md

 > 📋Include a link to the augmented dataset D', and, if available, the Excel sheet containing additional calculations and visualizations.

+## List of Files

+### Data
+Original Dataset:
+Training Data:
+Test Data:
+Validation Data:
+Augmented Dataset with Results:

+### Models
+Baseline 1
+Baseline 2
+Your Model 1
+Your Model 2
+Your Model 3

+### Visualizations
+URL to a folder that contains all tables and figures from the publication

+### Publication
+Final Publication
+Pre-Print

 ## Contributing